 Focus on the world: The first purely virtual edition of the B3 Biennial ended successfully on October 18, 2020.
-With its strong films, art, games, VR/XR and conference program, B3 reached 185,000 viewers from 63 countries.
+With its strong films, art, games, VR/XR and conference program, B3 reached 193,000 viewers from 43 countries.
 The overall B3 program in 2020 included around 100 contributions by artists and media professionals from 23 countries.
+The opening gala on 9 October 2020 with the B3 BEN Award and the Frankfurt Book Fair Film Awards Ceremony as well as the Extravaganza Virtuale “Hello Truths” were broadcast as an interactive live stream from the festival centre Astor Filmlounge Frankfurt.
 US-American actor Willem Dafoe received the 2020 B3 BEN Award in the category Most Influential Artist.
 The B3 BEN Award for Most Important Artist in the category Gesamtkunstwerk went to German artist Anne Imhof.

 2019: Focus on REALITIES